theonenottaken/calculator-web-app/README.md

 You should see a “listening...” message in the output, indicating that the server is running and waiting for requests.
 You can now open a separate terminal and manually send requests to the server using ‘curl’.
 An example curl command is the following:
-`$ curl http://localhost:5000/calculate -­X POST -­H 'content-­type:  application/json' -­d '{"calculatorState": null, "input": "1"}'`
+`$ curl http://localhost:5000/calculate -­X POST -­H 'content-­type:application/json' -­d '{"calculatorState": null, "input": "1"}'`
 The output returned from the server will be a JSON object representing the next state of the calculator.
 You can use this object as the input of your next request.
 Note that the server listens on port 5000.

 #### Running the Integration Tests

 This is simple at this point. `cd` to the directory containing the relevant code files and run this command:
 `$ node it_test.js`
 (This assumes you have the web server running already.)

 #### Running the Web Server in a Docker Container

 To run the calculator web server in a docker container, run this command:
 `$ sudo docker run -­t -­p 5000:5000 calculate`
 You should see the “listening...” message again.